droundy/recipes-site/index.md

 ## Crepes

-- 2 cups flour
+- 2 cups whole wheat flour

 - 4 eggs

-- 1 cup milk
+- 1 1/4 cup milk

 - 1 cup water

 - 1/2 tsp salt

-- 4 Tbsp melted butter
+- 1/4 cup canola oil

 Mix the flour and eggs, then gradually add milk and water.
 At the end add salt and butter and beat until smooth.
 Set stove to 7 (assuming